Ivo-Balbaert/The_Way_to_Jai/book/11_Memory_allocations.md

 The memory occupied by variables must be freed when it is no longer needed.
 But it can be difficult to manually keep track when this is the case; there can be a lot of code between the variable's creation (the allocation of its memory) and when the variable's lifetime is over (when its memory can be freed).
 Jai's solution to this is the **defer** keyword (first introduced by Go), which lets us logically free memory right after its allocation, with the compiler ensuring that this really happens at the right time.
 Thus the developer doesn't need to worry about this anymore, just create and 'free' immediately in code!

-Let's first see how defer works: see _11.1_defer.jai_
+Let's first see how defer works: See *11.1_defer.jai*
 ```c++
 #import "Basic";